 Janine Domingues: Let your child know that it’s normal to feel anxious about starting school.
 Acknowledging fears can be helpful.
 For example, you can try saying, “You may be feeling nervous or scared about starting school, and that’s OK.
 You can get through it, and I’m here to help.”

 Reaching out to friends who may be in the same class and

 setting up playdates prior to school starting can also help ease worries.
 And providing your child with

-positive praise when he’s coping with nervousness will help him build good coping skills.
+positive praise for coping with nervousness will help with building good coping skills.